 - No tax on any profits from a PE situated outside Cyprus

 - No taxes to be paid on liquidation

 - No taxes on dividends received (subject to conditions)

-- No withholding tax on payments to non-residents (dividends, interest, royalties)
+- No withholding tax on payments to non-residents with the exception to the EU non cooperative jurisdictions on tax matters (dividends, interest, royalties)

 - No capital taxes or net worth taxes

 - No thin capitalization rules

 - Unilateral tax relief provisions